UziTech/showMySQLTable/README.md

 showMySQLTable
 ==============

-Display a table from a mysql database that users can filter
+Display a table or view from a mysql database that users can filter

 Usage: